Cookie butter banana bread made with brown butter & walnuts.

 - In a medium sized mixing bowl, mash the banana.

-- Whisk in both eggs and the vanilla until very well combined.
+- Whisk in both eggs, the vanilla, and sour cream until very well combined.

 - Add in the flour, baking powder, baking soda, and salt.
 Fold the mixture together with a rubber spatula until almost all of the flour has been incorporated.
 Add in the walnuts and fold just until no flour streaks remain.

-- Pour the batter into the prepared loaf pan.
-Pour the remaining cookie butter evenly over the top of the banana bread and use a knife to swirl it around.
+- Pour half of the banana bread batter into the prepared loaf pan.
+Drizzle half of the remaining cookie butter over the batter, then use a knife to swirl it around.

 - Serve and enjoy!